zowongapcs/GameOfLife/README.md

     * If the `button` has exactly 3 neighbors, set the corresponding row and column in the buffer to `true`
     * If the `button` has two living neighbors and the `button` is alive, set the corresponding row and column in the buffer to `true`
     * In all other circumstances, set the corresponding row and column in the buffer to `false`
 13. The game is more interesting when you can pause it and create new arrangements.
-Write in code in the `keypressed` function so that every key press switches the `boolean running` on and off
+Write in code in the `keypressed` function so that every key press switches the `boolean running` variable on and off (i.e. `true` or `false`)

 Samples of Student Work
 -----------------------